mtharpe/terraform-aws-vpc/README.md

 ```
 3. Test using `bundle exec kitchen test` from the root of the repo.

-## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-vpc/graphs/contributors).

 ## License

 Apache 2 Licensed.
 See LICENSE for full details.